GGeeto/osticket-prereqs/README.md

 </h2> Installing HeidiSQL </h2>

 - Download and Install [HeidiSQL](https://docs.google.com/document/d/1WovrX2DaS9xkfaSr4LXyB4YnnWpXIgPCMMbbfgHmGVw/edit)
-- Launch and click new, keep this user as root and enter the password you created during the Configuration of MySQL
+- Launch and click new, keep this user as root and enter the password you created during the Configuration of MySQL then click open
-- Click open, right click the Database "Unamed".
-Then Hover over Create new and click database.
+- Then Right click the Database 'Unamed'.
+Then Create new and click database.
 - Name it osTicket, click OK
   </p>
 <br />